ffilippopoulos/k8s-envoy-control-plane/README.md

   targetport: 80 # Port to forward on localhost
   rbac:
     cluster: <cluster> # Only accept incoming traffic from cluster
-    Sans: # List of SANs to accept traffic from in case of tls
+    sans: # List of SANs to accept traffic from in case of tls
     - cluster.aws.io/bob
     - cluster.aws.io/alice
   tls: